-In addition, the Group expects to complete the acquisition of 60% of Coca-Cola Beverages Philippines, Inc. around the end of 2023 subject to the finalisation of due diligence, signing definitive agreements and obtaining regulatory approval.
-The acquisition is expected to be funded by a combination of existing liquidity and 3rd party borrowing.
-In making their going concern assessment, the Directors have considered scenarios for the combined Group.
+The Group expects to complete the acquisition of 60% of Coca-Cola Beverages Philippines, Inc. around the end of 2023 subject to the finalisation of due diligence, signing definitive agreements and obtaining regulatory approval.
+The acquisition is expected to be funded by a combination of existing liquidity and 3rd party borrowing, which we do not expect to have a material negative impact on our liquidity or capital resources.